 Know the signs of heat stroke.
 Flushed and red skin inside the ears is one of them, and some dogs may have a dry tongue and tacky gums.

 Some dogs are particularly susceptible to heat-related issues.
-This includes dogs with double coats, senior dogs, dark-colored dogs and those with brachycephalic skulls, such as pugs and English bulldogs.
+This includes dogs with double coats, senior dogs, dark-colored dogs, and those brachycephalic skulls, such as pugs and English bulldogs.
 Overweight dogs and dogs with underlying health issues, such as heart and lung disease, are also at increased risk.

 Keeping your four-legged friend safe in the great outdoors is important, but so is having fun.
-Check out this adorable shepherd mix who loves hiking when he isn’t too busy mugging for the camera.
+Follow the tips above to keep your dog happy and safe as you two get out and explore!